lailahgrant/school-online-book/README.md

    - git init
    - git add .
    - git commit -m "meaningful message"
-   - git remote add origin https://github.com/lailahgrant/online-pdf-reader.git
+   - git remote add origin https://github.com/lailahgrant/school-online-book.git
    - git push -u origin master

 #### After adding your local project to Github.
 You will need a few steps to add new edits or deletes or just to keep track of what you're working on
 - Below are the steps you will need :
   - git add .
-  - git commit -m :meaningful message"
+  - git commit -m "meaningful message"
   - git push -u origin master